 If the amount you enter for the stimulus payments results in a credit indicating you did not receive the correct amount of stimulus payments, the entries are compared to the IRS database.
 If the IRS database shows the payments were issued, the return is forwarded to the error department for review.
 These returns are then required to be reviewed and adjusted.
 This is slowing the IRS's ability to process refunds in a timely manner.

 - Make sure you have the correct information in your return.
-The most likely place to be missing information is the Health Insurance section.
 If the IRS does not have all the information to process the return, your refund may be delayed.

 - Check the IRS Where's My Refund? tool to see if the IRS has any information for you.
 Not only does the IRS post your expected refund date here, but also uses this to communicate if they need further information or wish you to contact them.
 If your refund has been reduced, this section can provide you with some information until you receive a letter from the IRS with a full explanation.